Welcome to my website and blog.

 The DevOps movement offers Quality Assurance teams the chance to help lead the transformation from inside.
 Unfortunately, for many modern software organisations and industrial or financial companies engaged in software development, QA teams are often relegated to a manual testing role.
 We need a new model for QA within the DevOps movement.

-I want to help create that new model and change – the next generation QA.
+I am working to help create that new model – the next generation QA.

 Behavioural Analysis from Empear